 We evaluate candidates on their work in any given field after the completion of their undergraduate degree.
 Backgrounds and interests vary widely among our students, but all share a vision of how the MBA will empower their future.

-Two letter of recommendation are needed from individuals who are well acquainted with your performance in a work setting, preferably from a direct supervisor or manager.
+Two letters of recommendation are needed from individuals who are well acquainted with your performance in a work setting, preferably from a direct supervisor or manager.

 The recommendations provide us with third-party confirmation and insights into your achievements.
 You should choose recommenders who will support your candidacy with concrete examples of performance and impact on the organization.

 *Please note: Questions and topics listed above are for reference only.
 Actual submission of letters of recommendation is done online, through the on-line application system only.

 FIRST-TIME APPLICANTS - ONE REQUIRED ESSAY: